-- Is developing its project financing activities in favour of renewable energies and its green bond structuring.
-The goal is in particular to structure at least 60 billion USD in new climate financings from December 2015 to the end of 2018, - Encourages relevant partnerships.
+- Is developing its project financing activities in favour of climate friendly financing and its green bond structuring.
+The goal is in particular to double the size of green loan portfolio from 2019 to 2022. - Encourages relevant partnerships.

 Concerning the management of climate risks, Crédit Agricole CIB has over the last several years launched work to better understand and manage climate risks and intends to pursue them: